StackExchange/dnscontrol/documentation/language-reference/top-level-functions/D.md

 zone (as computed from `dnsconfig.js`) is empty.

-This can happen when a provider doesn't give any control over the apex NS records, there are no default nameservers, and the provider returns an empty list of nameservers (such as Gandi and Vercel).
+This can happen when a provider doesn't give any control over the apex NS records, there are no default nameservers, there are no `NAMESERVER()` statements, and the provider returns an empty list of nameservers (such as Gandi and Vercel).

 In this situation, you will see an error message such as: